 The majestic views of Waterton Lakes National Park in Alberta, Canada, look like something straight out of a fairy tale.

-Basalt rock formations and choppy black waves of the North Atlantic Sea create a deep, moody romance.
+Basalt rock formations and choppy black waves of the North Atlantic Sea help to create a deep, moody shot.

 The snowy peaks of the Rocky Mountains in Colorado conjure up a winter spell for some phenomenal imagery.